alospeaks/cisco-dc-automation/LabGuide/section-5-1-object.md

 ####Browsing the object store
 *Make sure your switch has following feature enabled. `feature nxapi`.*

-1. Objects are stored in DME (data management engine) and are exposed north bound via API.
-You can look at the objects and their attributes using a inbuilt app on the switch called visore.
+Objects are stored in data store inside the switch.
+Data management engine (DME) is used to manipulate object inside the Data store.
+There is a northbound API that exposures switch features externally and also there is a southbound API that interacts with the physical hardware.
+Everything inside the switch is modeled inside this object store in a MIT.
+You can look at the objects stored in the data store and get their attributes using a inbuilt app on the switch called visore.

-2. Open up Chrome browser and  in the address field, point it to the url of your NXOSv switch.
+1. Open up Chrome browser and  in the address field, point it to the url of your NXOSv switch.
     1. `https://<switchip>/visore.html`
     2. Authenticate  (admin/cisco123)
-3. You will see screen like below.
+2. You will see screen like below.
 Everything in the `green column` are the `attributes` of this object.
 Anything in the `yellow` are the `values of the those attributes` and the `pink` row is the `class of this object`.

     ![nxrest-1](/images/nxrest-4.png)